- Sleeps 6

 Garden: There is a shared grassed sitting area with views towards Woodbridge and there is access to many walks on the estate.

-Offers: Holiday cottage guests have free entry to selected local National Trust properties during their stay, listings can be found in the cottage welcome folder.
+Offers: Holiday cottage guests have free entry to all National Trust properties during the period of their stay.
+Full details in the confirmation email upon booking.

 Guests will benefit from a late Sunday checkout of 12pm at this cottage.